Jaime-GC/orkestria-frontend/README.md

 ## 🌟 Features

-- **Neumorphic Design**: A visually appealing and modern UI with a consistent neumorphic style.
+- **Neumorphic Design**: A modern and visually appealing interface with a consistent neumorphic style.
 - **Kanban Board**: Drag-and-drop functionality to manage tasks across different statuses.
 - **Dynamic Sidebar**: A responsive and interactive sidebar for seamless navigation.
-- **CRUD Operations**: Create, edit, and delete users, projects, categories, and more.
+- **CRUD Operations**: Create, edit, and delete users, projects, tasks, and more.
-- **Data Visualization**: Interactive charts and reports for tracking income, expenses, and other metrics.
-- **Custom Scrollbars**: Aesthetic and functional scrollbars for a better user experience.
+- **Resource Management**: Administration of inventory, schedules, and resource reservations.
+- **User Assignment**: Flexibly assign and unassign users to tasks.
+- **Notifications**: Integrated notification system for events and reminders.

 ---